Artists in Residence

 The acute hospital provides a fertile setting for art production and many of our artists in residence have responded to specific aspects of the hospital environment in making new work, such as Patricia Crossey’s Walking Wounded and Maria Casey’s Pyjama Series.
 These pieces are now part of the permanent art collection of the hospital.

-Artists are given a studio space in the WHAT Centre for a six–month period and are supported by WHAT staff to engage patients in University Hospital Waterford in collaborative art-making.
+Artists are given a studio space in the WHAT Centre for a six–month period and are supported by WHAT staff to engage patients and/or staff at University Hospital Waterford in participatory or collaborative art-making.

-Former artists in residence include Lucy Hill, Patricia Crossey, Cormac Leane, Bernie Laherty, Gemma Hodge, Valerie Stone, Grace O’Meara, Mary Beth Meehan, Mark Roper, Brigid Teehan, Libby Seward, Caroline O’Sullivan, Maria Casey, Kevin O’Shanahan, Laura Fitzgerald, Emily Robyn Archer, Maria McKinney, Martin Fahy, Jeffrey Gormly, John Conway and Marie–Jeanne Jacob.
+Former artists in residence include Catherine Sweeney Browne, Ciara Harrison, Caroline Schofield, Lucy Hill, Patricia Crossey, Cormac Leane, Bernie Laherty, Gemma Hodge, Valerie Stone, Grace O’Meara, Mary Beth Meehan, Mark Roper, Brigid Teehan, Libby Seward, Caroline O’Sullivan, Maria Casey, Kevin O’Shanahan, Laura Fitzgerald, Emily Robyn Archer, Maria McKinney, Martin Fahy, Jeffrey Gormly, John Conway and Marie–Jeanne Jacob.

 Caroline lives and works in Kilkenny.
 She studied Textiles in NCAD and received an MA in Art & Process from Crawford College of Art & Design in 2015.
 She is driven by an engagement with craft and a curiosity about narratives contained within materials from industrial steel, stone fabric, string and found objects.
 She manipulates and creates installations with these items referencing personal histories, place, people and memory.
 Read more